kristopolous/EvDa/README.md

 What do those things do?
 I mean I'd tell you, but really, you just wouldn't get it. /arrogant-jerk.

+### Be years ahead of those low-contrast hard-to read blog articles with curvy custom hairline fonts.

+Watch this.
+Pretend I know how to get something, like say, a user profile, but I don't want to load it unnecessarily.

+For example:

+    ev.setter('user.profile', function(trigger) {
+      $.get("/user/profile", function(data) {
+        trigger(data);
+      });
+    });

+Then later on I can call this:

+    viewProfile: function(){
+      ev.whenSet('user.profile', function(profile) {
+        TheLatestFadInTemplating( profile );
+      });
+    }

+Here, the request for the data user.profile inside of viewProfile made evda say "hrmm, I don't have it, do I know how to get it?"

+And sure enough it does.
+It runs the callback which sets user.profile, and then runs the templating code and there you go.
+Let me do some kind of weird oroborous diagram because I like to waste my time:

+                                  /-> no? -> Run code whenever it's set then.
+                                 /
+                     /-> no? -> Do I have a setter?
+                    /                        \
+                   /                          \-> yes?
+Run the setter.
+Then Run the code. viewProfile -> Does user.profile exist?
+                    \
+                     \_> yes? run code immediately.

+Oh but what if you declare the two things in the reverse order?
+That works.
+Sure.
+What about this?

+    viewProfile: function(){
+      if (var profile = ev.isset('user.profile')) {
+        TheLatestFadInTemplating( profile );
+      };
+    }

+Yep. more trivial stuff also works; who'd think that?
+Nobody really does this yet.
+I don't know why.

+I invent things.
+That's what I do.

 ## API

 ### Functions